Therapies

 Mobility

-Many young children with AS initially take longer to learn to walk due to balance and low-muscle tone and some may need assistance eg. a wheelchair and/or walking frame, throughout their life.
+Many young children with AS take longer to learn to walk, due to balance and low-muscle tone, and some may need assistance eg. a wheelchair and/or walking frame, throughout their life.
 However, most do learn to walk – some as late as in their teens.
 Those who have orthopaedic operations to assist with their gait, may need rehab equipment after operations, such as a walking frame.
 There is a Facebook group for parents whose child has gait/orthopaedic/orthotic/scoliosis/skeletal complications.
 See Orthopedic issues related to Angelman Syndrome

 Adaptive Bikes